vovalapshin/Ozone_shop_JS/README.md

-# Ozone_shop_JS

-This is an example of shop functional on Javascript
+This is an example of shop functional on Javascript, webpack.